TaigaOsguthorpe/Maki-Bot/README.md

 # Maki-Bot 5.1
-A discord bot written in Python with discord.py
+A discord bot written in Python with discord.py rewrite

-# Project goals
+### Project goals

 - Create a customisable discord bot with a console style interface
 - To better my understanding of Python and programing in general